Go to content Go to navigation Go to search

 When people ask me for travel information, they often append their request with something like, “Don’t send me to any tourist traps.
 I want to go to a place without tourists where I can have a true cultural experience.”
-The unwritten part is, “…which you are going to spell out for me and which is going to be easy.”
+The unwritten part is, “…which you are going to spell out for me because I don’t speak a lot of Italian and which is going to be easy and in a very clean place.”

 Here’s the thing: nobody can give you steps to follow to have a cultural experience—or, for that matter, an epiphany.